franklin83diaz/appNetLab/readme.md

 -u: Set the upload bandwidth limit in kbps (Kilobits per second).
 -d: Set the download bandwidth limit in kbps (Kilobits per second).
 Example
-The following example command creates a network namespace named test02 with an IP address of 192.168.137.5, NAT enabled for internet access, and bandwidth limits of 100 kbps for both upload and download:
+The following example command creates Terminal inside of network namespace named net-lab-test02 with an IP address of 192.168.137.5, NAT enabled for internet access, and bandwidth limits of 100 kbps for both upload and download.

+This will create a new bash terminal inside a namespace with a limited speed, to exit the terminal inside the namespace just run "exit".

+#### monitor network traffic
+open other new terminal (no inside of bash namespace) and run:

 ```
-sudo ./netlab create --ip 192.168.137.5 --name test02 --int true -u 100 -d 100
+sudo ./netlab  monitor --name test02
 ```
 ### Dependencies
 NetLab requires the following dependencies to be installed on your system: